vmware-tanzu/velero/site/docs/master/contributions/minio.md

 The following example sets up the Velero server and client, then backs up and restores a sample application.

 For simplicity, the example uses Minio, an S3-compatible storage service that runs locally on your cluster.
-For additional functionality with this setup, see the section below on how to expose Minio outside your cluster.
+For additional functionality with this setup, see the section below on how to [expose Minio outside your cluster][1].

 **NOTE** The example lets you explore basic Velero functionality.
 Configuring Minio for production is out of scope.